GPS - RTK Base Station

 I have been testing this 3D printed base station case for the past 8 months.
 It has survived rain, snow and gale force winds.
 It uses the natural shape of the 3D print to keep out water and weather and works really well.

-If you decide to use this case the STL Files for this base station are on my GITHUB Site.
+If you decide to use this case the STL Files for this base station can be downloaded here:

 RTK Base Station Case Overview